AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 At the time of writing this, I had just embarked on my first attempt to create applications in AngularJS using TypeScript.
 All was going reasonably well until I started refactoring my brand new and shiny AngularJS 1.5 Component file.
-As I was also using this exercise to learn TypeScript, I guess you can imagine the consequences…
+As I was also using this exercise to learn TypeScript, I guess you can imagine the consequences…fds

 For the record I have been using AngularJS to create enterprise applications for a while, but in Javascript.
 So translating standard element directives into the new component structure was an easy refactor.